Tasmanian Devil

 ABOUT

-The Tasmanian devil is NOT just a Looney Tunes cartoon character!
-It is a most unusual mammal, found only on the island state of Tasmania, a part of Australia.
-It is also a marsupial, related to koalas and kangaroos.
+Tasmanian devils are as intriguing as they are unique.
+These marsupials are only found on the island state of Tasmania, a part of Australia.
 Why the “fiery” name and reputation for something the size of a small dog?
-Devils are said to have fierce tempers!
-Their oversize head, neck, and jaws are well suited to crushing bones.
+Tasmanian devils use spirited behaviors to communicate and thrive.
 They make eerie growls while searching for food at night.
-And when a group of devils feeds together at a carcass, harsh screeching and spine-chilling screams can be heard.
-Tasmanian devils have behaviors that may seem odd or scary to us, but they have a different meaning in devil society:
+Their oversized head, neck, and jaws are well suited to crushing bones.
+And when a group of devils feeds together at a carcass, loud screeching and spine-chilling screams can be heard.
+These actions may seem unusual to us, but they have a different meaning in devil society:

 A mouth that opens quite wide—While the famous gape, or yawn, of the Tasmanian devil looks threatening, it is more likely to express fear and uncertainty than aggression.